aronbudinszky/hcaptcha-swift/README.md

         let hCaptchaClient = HCaptchaSwift.Client(secret: "- your secret token -")

         // Now try to verify
-        let response = try await hCaptchaClient.verify("- verification token you received when the user completed the captcha -", remoteip: "- user's remote ip (optional) -", sitekey: "- your site key (optional, but recommended)")
+        let response = try await hCaptchaClient.verify(
+            "- verification token you received when the user completed the captcha -",
+            remoteIp: "- user's remote ip (optional) -",
+            siteKey: "- your site key (optional, but recommended)" )
         // - Note: In case of any errors (including when verification fails) the returned hCaptcha error codes will be thrown (see docs).
 But generally non-spam users won't be sending invalid verification tokens anyway (unless your implementation is weird / wrong), so regular users won't see these errors.

         guard response else {